 At first, I was going to make the database available by annual subscription.
 In fact, it launched that way at $129/year and I sold a couple of subscriptions right away.
 However, I quickly realized the potential backlash by making the database public.
 The problem is that the nature, and usefulness, of the database requires that every decoy be sorted by short description.
-Each category: maker, species, period, model, paint and structural condition has drop down menu descriptions (e.g. PERIOD: 1865 Harvey's first works; 1865-1870 early tackeye period; 1870-1884 tackeye period; 1885-1904 glasseye period, etc.) There are very few nuances identifying a Stevens Decoy, but when it comes to determining paint and condition in only a few words - it's not so simple.
-Moreover, I'm not interested in dispensing opinions about decoys I think repainted, restored or not made by Stevens at all.
-Especially those decoys I haven't handled or I'm not reasonably sure about.
-The database was never going to be perfect - so I kept it private.
+Each category: maker, species, period, model, paint, and structural condition has drop down menu descriptions (e.g. PERIOD: 1865 Harvey's first works; 1865-1870 early tackeye period; 1870-1884 tackeye period; 1885-1904 glasseye period, etc.) There are very few nuances identifying a Stevens Decoy, but when it comes to determining paint and condition in only a few words - it's not so simple.
+Moreover, I'm not interested in dispensing opinions about decoys I think repainted, restored, or not made by Stevens at all.
+Especially those decoys I haven't handled or wasn't absolutely sure about.
+So I closed the subscription and kept the database private.

 Lately I've been asking myself; So why did I bother doing all this work if not to share it?
 What good is the database to me alone?
 I hardly need it to collect Stevens Decoys.